Protests against Proposition 8 supporters: Candlelight vigils and pickets

 As a result of the proposition's passage, there were organized autonomous protests directed against supporters of the proposition including marches, actions, vigils, boycotts, intimidation, and vandalism.
 The actions brought awareness to marriage rights issues for LGBT people and the role of tax-exempt churches in this political campaign.
-There has also been renewed debate in LGBT communities whether boycotting companies or organizations is an appropriate and effective response toward the proposition's supporters.
+There was also renewed debate in LGBT communities whether boycotting companies or organizations is an appropriate and effective response toward the proposition's supporters.

 Many anti-Proposition 8 protests, particularly those targeting specific groups that supported Proposition 8, took the form of pickets or candlelight vigils.
 A candlelight vigil by about 600 mothers of LGBT children was held at the LDS Church's Salt Lake Temple in Salt Lake City, Utah, shortly following the passage of Proposition 8.
 A protest was also held outside of the Los Angeles California Temple.

 Protests were held outside of Cathedral of Our Lady of the Angels in Los Angeles.